SamMurphy/SamMurphy.github.io/_notes/2016-10-16-BigONotation.md

 }
 ```

-The number of comparisons is equal to $ log n! $ which equals $ n log n$.
+The number of comparisons is equal to log(n)! which equals nlog(n).